Small Area Estimation of Inequality Measures using Mixtures of Beta: Application on EU-SILC Data

 Deep diving on FB estimates, Figure \ref{mixt} displays posterior means distributions of mixture components expected values $\lambda_{1d}$ and $\lambda_{2d}$, $\forall d$, weighted for $\mathbb{E}[p | \text{data}]$, in comparison with direct estimates and Flexible Beta model-based estimates.
 The posterior means of the mixing coefficient are 0.83 for both Atkinson indexes, 0.85 for Relative Theil and 0.63 for Gini index, due to its more symmetric distribution.
-Notice that for all measures except for the Gini index, the second mixture component, embracing lower inequality values, has less weight, and helps to model inequality estimators by shifting the first component (and overall) mode towards the centre of the distribution.
+We may notice from Figure \ref{mixt} that the mixture component embracing lower inequality values has always less weight.

 The shrinking process is displayed in Figure \ref{shrinking} for each model.
 It appears distinctly that estimates are more shrunk in the case of Beta model, as highlighted by the distance between linear regression and bisector lines.
 Moreover, a property that should be desirable for any small area model is the consistency among direct estimates and model-based ones, namely direct estimates outliers should not be completely pushed towards the opposite tail as model estimates.
 This consistency property does not hold in case of Beta models, having 2 or 3 top outliers pushed towards the lowest values of the distribution.
 This is due to the strong impact that auxiliary variables have on the outcome and to the little flexibility of the model.
 On the contrary, the FB model keeps its model estimates consistent with their input ones, operating overall less shrinkage.
 Another desirable property is the design consistency, i.e. $(\hat{y}_d-\theta_d^{HB}) \rightarrow{} 0$ as long as $\tilde{n}_d$ increases.
 This property hold for all models, as clear from Figure \ref{designcon}.
 Notice that the magnitude of residuals for Beta models is relevant for domains with smaller sample sizes and strongly unbalanced on positive residuals.
 This makes sense, given the strong shrinkage operated on high outliers.
+Posterior summaries of regression coefficients in the FB model are detailed and commented in Section S.4 of the Supplementary Material.